d-pettersson/Raytracer/Google_tests/lib/googletest/docs/primer.md

 *   Google Test is designed to be thread-safe.
 The implementation is thread-safe on systems where the `pthreads` library is available.
-It is currently _unsafe_ to use Google Test assertions from two threads concurrently on other systems (e.g. Windows).
+It is currently _unsafe_ to use Google Test assertions from two threads concurrently on other systems (e.g_.
+Windows).
 In most tests this is not an issue as usually the assertions are done in the main thread.
 If you want to help, you can volunteer to implement the necessary synchronization primitives in `gtest-port.h` for your platform.